LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sacrificial-lamb.md

 And yet where are you Grace?
 Stranded in my brain,

-Within myself, so complex and full of wonders,
+Within myself, so complex, full of wonders,

-But in this world and all the others.
+in this world and all the others.

 &nbsp;